RedisGrafana/redis-finance-prophet/README.md

 ## Start Grafana

-Grafana can be started using Docker Compose or installed locally with [Redis plug-ins for Grafana](https://redisgrafana.github.io) installed.
+Grafana can be started using Docker Compose or installed locally with [Redis plug-ins for Grafana](https://redisgrafana.github.io).

 ```
 docker-compose up